 Partner and Founding Member

-Ms. Kill received an Illinois General Assembly Scholarship to attend Illinois State University where she graduated cum laude in 1992.
-While at Illinois State, she was elected to the Mortar Board Honor Society which consists of only forty students out of a senior class of approximately three thousand students.
-Ms. Kill then received a Dean’s Scholarship to attend DePaul University College of Law where she was elected President of the Student Bar Association and named to the Moot Court Executive Board.
+Annemariel received an Illinois General Assembly Scholarship to attend Illinois State University where she graduated cum laude in 1992.
+While at Illinois State, she was elected to the Mortar Board Honor Society which consists of only forty students out of a senior class of approximately three thousand.
+Annemariel then received a Dean’s Scholarship to attend DePaul University College of Law where she was elected President of the Student Bar Association, competed as a member of DePaul’s its national Moot Court team, and was elected to the Moot Court Executive Board.

-Ms. Kill is very active in the work of the bar associations.
-She was elected by her peers to two consecutive three year terms on the Illinois State Bar Association (ISBA) Assembly, which is the policy-making body of the ISBA.
-She was also appointed to serve on the ISBA Finance Committee.
-Ms. Kill is the former chair of the ISBA Diversity Leadership Council, and the ISBA Women and the Law Committee.
-She currently serves as the Chair of the ISBA Solo and Small Firm Practice Institute, and is a member of the ISBA Continuing Legal Education (CLE) Committee.
-She has served on the Committee for the Illinois Law and Leadership Institute and the Special Committee on the Impact of Law School Debt on the Delivery of Legal Services and the Young Lawyers Division Section Council.
+Annemariel is very committed to the advancement of the legal profession.
+She was elected by her peers to consecutive terms on the Illinois State Bar Association (ISBA) Assembly, which is the policy-making body of the ISBA.
+She was also appointed to serve on the ISBA Assembly Finance Committee.
+Ms. Kill is the former chair of the ISBA Diversity Leadership Council, and the ISBA Women and the Law Committee, and the ISBA Solo and Small Firm Practice Institute.
+She is currently an officer of the ISBA Continuing Legal Education (CLE) Committee.
+She has served on the Committee for the Illinois Law and Leadership Institute and the Special Committee on the Impact of Law School Debt on the Delivery of Legal Services, the Diversity Pipeline Committee, and the Young Lawyers Division Section Council.
 Ms. Kill is a Fellow of the Illinois Bar Foundation.
 She was previously appointed to the CBA/WBAI Joint Task Force on Issues Affecting Women as they Age.
 Ms. Kill is also a member of the Chicago Bar Association (CBA), the Women’s Bar Association of Illinois (WBAI), and the National Employment Lawyers Association (NELA).
 She was also a member of the planning committee for “Lawyers United to Help Haiti Rebuild: A Call to Action” which raised over $100,000 after the 2010 Haitian earthquake.

 She has served as a board member and President of the Board of Directors of the GRANDFamilies Program of Chicago, and is an affiliate member of the American Society of Pension Professionals and Actuaries.
 She volunteers through the Cabrini Green Legal Aid Clinic, the Center for Disability and Elder Law, and Chicago Volunteer Legal Services.
 She also provides pro bono services to many legal aid agencies regarding issues related to division of retirement benefits in divorce.
 Ms. Kill also serves on the Board of the DePaul University College of Law Family Law Institute and is a member of the DePaul University President’s Club.